 Claim three also responds to a problem in the analysis of polypeptides found in cells: we don't always see the same sub-sequences in the same place, in the same order, or embedded in the same longer sequences, but overall what's there suggests resource exhaustive processes that start from similar but not identical conditions and therefore don't always follow the same paths to similar ends.

-Notice that this seeming unpredictability extends the number and range of RNA and pre-RNA segments available for cell formation while adding more conditions to that process as the strings get longer - thus the conditions under which two near proteins fit together to produce a more complex structure are much less restrictive than the conditions under which one unicellular organism will absorb DNA from another to form a third - and by the time evolution gets to motile, multi-celled, organisms the list of imaginable polypeptides formable from the library of imaginable segments on the Meyer model is almost certainly far more than two hundred of orders of magnitude larger than the list of polypeptides that can actually be formed under natural conditions.
+Notice that this seeming unpredictability extends the number and range of RNA and pre-RNA segments available for cell formation while adding more conditions to that process as the strings get longer - thus the conditions under which two near proteins fit together to produce a more complex structure are much less restrictive than the conditions under which one unicellular organism will absorb DNA from another to form a third - and by the time evolution gets to motile, multi-celled, organisms Polya style enumeration suggests that the list of polypeptides that can actually be produced is closer to 37 than it is to the 37250 imaginable segments on the Meyer model.

 - for recognizable life of any but the lowest possible level of complexity, the messenger for external conditions either is, or is produced by, a lower (i.e. less complex) form of life.